ashishsubedi/personal-blog-hugo/content/about.md

 publishDate: 2022-01-12T17:43:09+05:45
 ---

-Hi!
-I'm Ashish, a Python Developer and Software Engineer.
-I graduated as a Computer Engineer from Kathmandu University in 2022 (2021 technically).
+Welcome!
+I’m Ashish, a software engineer with around 4 years of experience specializing in backend and system design.
+My expertise extends to ML, AI, and LLMs, encompassing everything from traditional machine learning algorithms to complex deep neural networks.

-For those who came upon this in a drunken stupor and don't know where they are, this is my personal site where I will post about random things which may or may not be useful.
-So, I welcome you here, where everything is about me and I am the center of the world.
-Hope you enjoy the things that come from my mind!
+If you’ve stumbled here by chance or curiosity, welcome!
+This is my personal corner of the internet where I share a mix of thoughts and ideas—some practical, others just for fun.
+It’s a place for me to reflect on my experiences and interests, and I hope you find something that piques your interest as you browse around!

 ![Me](/images/me.jpg)